Proteus-tech/deploy/README.markdown

 - **ec2-host** the public domain of the EC2 instance (i.e ec2-184-169-247-45.us-west-1.compute.amazonaws.com)
 - **project-name** the name of the project

-Occationally, you might find that restarting master causes the build slavesto hang.
+Occasionally, you might find that restarting master causes the build slaves to hang.
 Restarting slaves should fix it.

 To restart slave, runs: